Rafael Devers Player Props: Red Sox vs. Marlins

 Rafael Devers At The Plate

-- Devers leads Boston with 70 hits, batting .241 this season with 35 extra-base hits.
+- Devers has 71 hits, which ranks first among Boston hitters this season, while batting .241 with 35 extra-base hits.

-- Among qualifying batters, he ranks 112th in batting average, while his on-base percentage ranks 113th and he is 31st in slugging.
+- Among the qualifying hitters in baseball, he ranks 107th in batting average, 113th in on-base percentage, and 33rd in slugging.

+- He has hit a home run in 15 games this season (19.7%), leaving the park in 5.5% of his chances at the plate.

-- Devers has picked up an RBI in 46.7% of his games this year, with two or more RBI in 18.7% of his games.
-He has also plated three or more runs in six contests.
+- Devers has had at least one RBI in 46.1% of his games this season (35 of 76), with more than one RBI 14 times (18.4%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 33 games this season, with multiple runs nine times.
+- He has scored in 43.4% of his games this year, with more than one run scored in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.